zukunft/zukunft.com/docs/llm/pending.md

 ## list of planned llm prompts

+## high prio

+check why in src/test/resources/web/html/views_by_object/triple/triple_default_triple_99.html the change log entry changes from '26-12-2022 18:23 zukunft.com system added "Zurich (canton)"' to '26-12-2022 18:23 zukunft.com system added "1"' and back.
+Or try to avoid that just the id is saved in the log if possible

 ### workflow

 add the translatable title 'Confirm word changes' to the 'System Test Word - Confirm update - zukunft.com' page